 Table 2 and Figure 2 focus on the cost burden experienced by Louisiana rental households.
 The number and share of households that are cost burdened (households that pay more than 30 percent of household income on rent) and extremely cost burdened (households that pay more than 50 percent of income on rent) varies across the state's regions and income levels.
-For Louisiana as a whole, there are 281,055 cost burdened households out of 598,447 rental household, or 47% of all rental households.
-Of these households almost 52% are extremely cost burdened.
-As shown in table 2, in only one of the study areas do less than a third of low income rental households experience cost burden, and in nine of the studies areas at least 10% of moderate income rental households are cost burdened.
+For Louisiana as a whole, there are 249,558 cost burdened households out of 581,884 rental household, or 43% of all rental households.
+Of these households approximately 46% are extremely cost burdened.
+As shown in table 2, in only two of the study areas do less than a third of low income rental households experience cost burden, and in six of the studies areas at least 10% of moderate income rental households are cost burdened.

-While the New Orleans-Metairie-Hammond Area has the absolute largest number of cost burden renters, the Shreveport-Bossier City Area has similar or higher percentages of cost burdened renter households.
-These two areas are the only study areas in which over 50% of households are cost burdened across all income categories.
+While the New Orleans-Metairie-Hammond Area has the absolute largest number of cost burden renters, the Shreveport-Bossier City Area and the Baton Rouge Area have similar percentages overall of cost burdened renter households.
+The highest percentage of cost burdened renters is in the Hammond Area (46.4%).
 Cost burdened households, while found at all income levels, are concentrated in the extremely low, very low, and low-income categories.
-In the Shreveport-Bossier City Area, over 80% of extremely low and very low income rental households are cost burdened.
+In every study area, over half of extremely low and very low income rental households are cost burdened, and in many cases the proportion is closer to two-thirds or even three-fourths.

 Figure 2 focuses more narrowly on the cost burden of extremely low-income and very low-income renters and shows the subset of cost burdened households who are extremely cost burdened.
 Extremely cost burdened households spend over 50% of household income on rent.
-A large majority of extremely low- and very low-income renter households (those earning 50 percent or less of AMI) are cost burdened or extremely cost burdened in the state and every study region, ranging from 59 percent in the Ruston Area to 81 percent in the Shreveport-Bossier City Area.
+A large majority of extremely low- and very low-income renter households (those earning 50 percent or less of AMI) are cost burdened or extremely cost burdened in the state and every study region, ranging from 56 percent in the Ruston Area to 84 percent in the Opelousas Area.

 Table 2.
-Number & Percent of Renter Households that are Cost Burdened (Rent >30% of Household Income by Income Category
+Number & Percent of Renter Households that are Cost Burdened (Rent >30% of HouseholdIncome by Income Category